Susanna Leonard Hill-October 2012

 This gorgeously illustrated folktale is about the moon.
 It is a compelling story about how to deal with bullying, insulting behavior.
 The sun, with a mean face and a brash attitude, tells the moon she is not needed by anyone.
 Moon shrinks away to a "sliver of her former self" in shame and embarrassment, until her friend Comet kindly brings her to Round Arms, a woman living at the base of the mountains who knows the power of love and encouragement.
 By reminding Moon of the ones who love her, including rabbits, artists and women who dance under the light of the moon, Round Arms restores the faith and joy of Moon so that she returns to her full self.

-I received word from Sylvan Dell of a link to the ebook version of this volume at their website, which is free to all for the month of November. (click on the book cover in the right hand column of the home page).
+I received word from Arbordale of a link to the ebook version of this volume at their website, which is free to all for the month of November. (click on the book cover in the right hand column of the home page).

-How the Moon Regained Her Shape is Sylvan Dell Publishing’s November featured eBook.
-Anyone can access this book for the entire month of November on the Sylvan Dell homepage.
+How the Moon Regained Her Shape is Arbordale Publishing’s November featured eBook.
+Anyone can access this book for the entire month of November on the Arbordale homepage.

 I showed it to second and first graders in the library last week and they loved it!
 They wanted to see the print version too in order to hold it in their hands and peruse the lovely artwork, so I am glad to have both versions available in the library.
 We saw, read and listened to the book on the wide screen in the library and it was a delightful experience.
 The print copy has had a lot of traffic, and when I left the ebook open on the computer the children flipped through it over & over.